-In my eyes, traveling is an art.
-I have grown to develop a strong ideology on the matter, influenced by the words, works and lives of great travelers like Doug Dyment, Christopher McCandless, Jon Krakauer, and my own personal experience.
-While traveling with friends is or can be wonderful, when traveling for an extended period of time, I prefer to travel alone.
+Although I do travel with friends and find it quite enjoyable, when traveling for an extended period of time, I prefer to travel alone.
 You can live your entire life and hardly even know yourself, until you land yourself in some distant spot and see what happens.

-The practical details behind my travels are based on my own personal preferences, and are heavily influenced by Doug Dyment's website about light traveling.
+As for the practical details behind my travels, they are based on my own personal preferences, but are heavily influenced by Doug Dyment's website about light traveling.
 To sum it up:

 - I do not check luggage.
 I carry only one bag that is small enough to be considered a carry-on by airlines.
 The bag will always be with me and will never be handled by airline workers or anything like that.
-For the past four and a half years this bag has been the MEI Voyageur.
+Since 2010, this bag has been the MEI Voyageur.
 This is the bag I take with me no matter how long my trip is, be it three days or one month.

-- I have a packing list that has all the possible items (including wardrobe, tools, toiletries, etc.) I can/should take with me when traveling, including quantities.
-Again, these quantities will usually not change with trip duration.
+- I have a packing list that has all the possible items (including clothing, tools, toiletries, etc.) I can/should take with me when traveling, including quantities.
+These quantities will usually not change with trip duration.
 Three days or three months, the packing list is the same.
-Whenever I am about to travel, I will take this list, remove items that are not relevant (such as winter clothing if traveling in summer), and pack my bag, which takes no more than a few minutes.
+Whenever I am about to travel, I will take this list, remove items that are not relevant for that particular trip (e.g. winter clothing if traveling in summer), and pack my bag, an activity that should not take more than a few minutes.

 Recommended Travel Websites